chdalski/azure-training/src/azure-functions/1-3-azure-function-app.md

 - A [Function App](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview) is a serverless solution that allows you to implement your system's logic into readily available blocks of code.
 - A [Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview) contains all of your Azure Storage data objects, including blobs, file shares, queues, tables, and disks.
 In our case it's providing storage for our Function App.
 - An [Application Insights instance](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) is an extension of Azure Monitor and provides Application Performance Monitoring (also known as “APM”) features.
-We'll use it to as log solution for our functions.
 - An [App Service plan](https://learn.microsoft.com/en-us/azure/app-service/overview-hosting-plans) defines a set of compute resources for a web app to run.
 In our case it provides the execution environment for our functions.

 > Note: If you use an [alternate language](https://learn.microsoft.com/en-us/azure/azure-functions/supported-languages) you need to update the Bicep template accordingly.